 Borrowers with adverse, low or little credit may require an endorser.
 Ultimately the endorser agrees to repay the loan if you cannot.

 Alternatively, if there are extenuating circumstances related to your credit history and you can provide satisfactory evidence you may still be able to borrow the loan.
-Please contact the Federal Student Aid Center on 1-800-4-FED-AID (1-800-433-3243).
+Please contact the Federal Student Aid Contact Center on 1-800-557-7394 or visit the Student Aid website.

 You may be able to defer or reduce your repayments on previous Federal loans and private student loans whilst you are enrolled at least half time at the University of Westminster.
 To do so, please contact your lender for the In-School Deferment Request form.